Is it safe to travel to Paris right now?

 Which parts of Paris are affected, and how does travel insurance cover you?

-Paris has seen two nights of unrest following the killing of a 17-year-old by police officers on 27 June.
+Paris has now seen three nights of unrest following the killing of a 17-year-old by police officers on 27 June.

 The death of the teenager, known only as Nahel, was captured on video and has shocked France, stirring long-simmering tensions between young people and the police in disadvantaged neighbourhoods around the country.